DaoHuyTuan/testtest/readme.md

 ## Project Progess
-> **Important: The server side live on heroku but because i using free pack so the dyno of the project sometime will sleep**
+> **Important: The server side live on heroku but because i using free pack so the dyno of the project sometime will sleep [More About this problem](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping)**
 ### The Project Need
    > Note: You need have these thing before test these project

    - NodeJS